COVID 19 INFORMATION

 GENEVA WATER WORKS AND SEWER: Office is opened to the public.
 Payments can be placed in the drop box in front of city hall, made on online or mailed to P. O. Box 370, Geneva, Alabama 36340.
 If you need to make a cash payment please call and personnel will met you at the curb and you can make a payment.

 SENIOR CITIZENS: The center is currently closed for all activities.
 Home bound meals are still being delivered and regular participants can still receive meals Monday thru Friday from 11:00 a.m. to 12:00 noon by going through the drive through carport.
 For more information call 334/684-3626.

 RECREATION DEPARTMENT: All city recreation programs are suspended until further notice.
 For more information call 334/684-9323.

-ROBERT FOWLER PARK: Playground is closed.
+ROBERT FOWLER PARK: Park is open.